AntGtz/jomTraining/README.md

 # jomTraining
-Training repo for interns in Jom!
+## Training repo for interns in Jom!

+This repository is a part of the Jom! training program for interns